Fiona Dourif: Career

 From 2016 to 2017, Dourif played the "holistic assassin" Bart Curlish in the BBC America science fiction comedy series Dirk Gently's Holistic Detective Agency.
 The series ran for two seasons.
 Also in 2017, she portrayed the younger version of the character played by Rachel Griffiths, named Diane Jones, in the ABC docudrama miniseries When We Rise.

-In 2017, Dourif reprised her role as Nica Pierce in the horror sequel film Cult of Chucky.
-She reprised the role again in the 2021 television series continuation, Chucky, as well as playing the on-screen version of Charles Lee Ray in flashbacks, the role her father played in the original 1988 film and returned to voice for the series.

 From 2018 to 2021, Dourif portrayed Jennifer Reddington, the long lost daughter of main character Raymond Reddington, in the NBC drama thriller series The Blacklist.
 She also had a recurring role in the USA Network action horror series The Purge as Good Leader Tavis, a zealous cult leader.

 In 2020, Dourif was cast as the villainous Rat Woman in the miniseries adaptation of Stephen King's novel The Stand.

+In 2025, Dourif was cast as a series regular in the medical drama series The Pitt as Dr. Cassie McKay.

+In April 2026, it was announced that Dourif would join the cast of the Franz and Fiala film Head Full of Ghosts.